-The new Civil War exhibit room located on the first floor of the McCain House, the home of the Armstrong County Historical Museum, focuses on the County’s involvement in the Civil War.
-An estimated 3652 men from the County served in the war to preserve the Union, preserve states’ rights, and abolish slavery.
+The “Armstrong County in the Civil War” exhibit focuses on the County’s involvement in the Civil War.
+An estimated 3,652 men from the County served in the war to preserve the Union, preserve states’ rights, and abolish slavery.

-The exhibit is the home of the original The Wheatfield – Whirlpool of Death painting done by local artist, Larry Smail.
-Smail captures on canvas the heroic actions of the 62nd Pennsylvania Volunteer Infantry against the Confederates on July 2, 1863.
-That deadly battle occurred in Rose’s wheat field just outside the village of Gettysburg.
+The exhibit is the home of the original painting “The Wheatfield – Whirlpool of Death” done by a local artist.
+The artist captures on canvas the heroic actions of the 62nd Pennsylvania Volunteer Infantry Regiment against the Confederates on July 2, 1863.